scalacenter/scala-advent-of-code/docs/2023/puzzles/day16.md

 ### Global model

-We start by defining the direction of the lava flow, which is a simple enum, and the coordinates of a cell (a cas):
+We start by defining the direction of the lava flow, which is a simple enum, and the coordinates of a cell (a case class):

 ```scala
 enum Direction: